Type 2 20 mm AA machine cannon

-The Type 2 20 mm AA machine cannon was a Japanese-designed anti-aircraft gun, based on the assembly of the German Flak 38.
+The Type 2 20 mm AA machine cannon was a Japanese-designed anti-aircraft gun.
 It entered service in 1942.

 Design

 Introduced in 1942, compared to the earlier Type 98 20 mm AA machine cannon, Type 2 20 mm had higher maximum rate of fire, could be elevated to 95 degrees and had a central fire-control system.
 The central fire-control system developed for the Type 2 could control and direct six of the guns at once.
 The gun was based on the German 2 cm Flak 30/38/Flakvierling.
+It was driven by electric motors, obtaining its power from a generator trailer.
 The Type 2 number was designated for the year the gun was accepted, 2602 in the Japanese imperial year calendar, or 1942 in the Gregorian calendar.

 Variant

 Two of the guns mounted together formed a variant known as the Type 2 20 mm twin AA machine cannon.
 The prototype Type 98 20 mm AAG tank was equipped with this twin Type 2 variant as its main armament.
-The Type 98 20 mm AAG did not enter production.
+The Type 98 20 mm AAG tank did not enter production.